itzmeanjan/kodr/README.md

 - Generational RLNC
 - Caterpillar RLNC

-This library provides easy to use API for encoding, recoding and decoding of arbitrary length data.

-## Background

-For learning about RLNC you may want to go through my [post](https://itzmeanjan.in/pages/rlnc-in-depth.html). **kodr** interprets each byte of data as an element of finite field $GF(2^8)$.
+For learning basics of RLNC, you may want to go through my old blog post @ https://itzmeanjan.in/pages/rlnc-in-depth.html.
+During encoding, recoding and decoding, **kodr** interprets each byte of data as an element of finite field $GF(2^8)$.
 Why?

 - It's a good choice because from performance & memory consumption point of view, $GF(2^8)$ keeps a nice balance.
 - Working on larger finite field indeed decreases the chance of (randomly) generating linearly dependent pieces (which are useless during decoding), but requires more costly computation & if finite field operations are implemented using lookup tables then memory consumption increases to a great extent.
 - On the other hand, working on $GF(2)$, a much smaller field, increases the chance of generating linearly dependent pieces, though with sophisticated design like Fulcrum codes, they can be proved to be beneficial.
 - Another point is the larger the finite field, the higher is the cost of storing random sampled coding vectors.

+This library provides easy to use API for encoding, recoding and decoding of arbitrary length data.

 ## Installation

-Assuming you have Golang (>=1.24) installed, add **kodr** as an dependency to your project, which uses *GOMOD* for dependency management purposes, by executing
+Assuming you have Golang (>=1.24) installed, add **kodr** as a dependency to your project,

 ```bash
 go get -u github.com/itzmeanjan/kodr/...